Arijit20000/Loan-Default-Analysis/readme.md

 ## About
 This project is based on a loan dataset where I tried to understand why people default on loans.
-I used Python (Pandas + Matplotlib) for analysis and visualization.
+I used Python (Pandas) for analysis.

 ## What I did
 - Cleaned the dataset
 - Converted some columns into proper format
 - Analyzed different factors affecting loan default
-- Created graphs to understand patterns

 ## Key Findings
 - People with lower income are more likely to default